Mathieu-Schmerber/TwinSouls_prototype/Documentation/docs/index.md

 ﻿This game design document will go over every core mechanic of <ins>Twin Souls</ins>.

+Twin Souls's installer can be found on the [Github repository](https://github.com/Mathieu-Schmerber/TwinSouls_prototype) if you want to try it.

 ## What's Twin Souls ?

 ### Genre